Skip to main content

 There are two per-order mechanisms, used independently:

 • Splits (splits[]) โ€” fill the policy's variadic slot(s) with a recipient chosen per order, and/or add payer tips.
-Recipients are referenced by beneficiary_id (a pre-registered beneficiary).
+Recipients are referenced by beneficiary_id (a pre-registered beneficiary) or declared inline (beneficiary with an IBAN and name โ€” registered on the fly).

 Activation required